prestonraab/Order-preserving-correction/README.md

 # An-order-preserving-batch-effect-correction-method
-An order-preserving batch-effect correction method Single-cell RNA sequencing has significantly advanced our understanding of cell heterogeneity and gene regulation.
+An order-preserving batch-effect correction method.

+Single-cell RNA sequencing has significantly advanced our understanding of cell heterogeneity and gene regulation.
 Batch-effect correction is essential for achieving robust data integration.
 Multiple methods have been developed to